nightsparc/office-template/README.md

 # office-template

-A template for repositories office-related repositories with preset issue-labes and preconfigured `gitignore` and `gitattribute` files.
+A template for repositories managing office-type documents with preset issue-labes and preconfigured `gitignore` and `gitattribute` files.

 ## Usage / Configuration